fastrgv/WorldCupSokerban/README.md

 * Repaired a library problem with GNU/Linux build that limited portability.

-**ver 3.3.0 -- 27aug19**

-* Updated external & embedded autosolvers.
-In particular, the alternate solver is faster but its solutions are suboptimal.
-* Improved embedded solver behavior.
-* Restored more legible font for on screen messages.

-**ver 3.2.9 -- 15jul19**

-* Updated SDL2 to version 2.0.9
-* Updated Ada binding to SDL2;
-* Added user-controlled autosolver-timeout;
-* Corrected error in single-puzzle-file commandline test mode;

 ## See complete revision history at end of file.